North Eastern Africa Workshop Series on the Role of Science in Assisting Regional Policy Development

-The Ethiopian Academy of Sciences and INGSA are pleased to co-host a series of science advice workshops in Addis Ababa, Ethiopia from the 28th to the 31st of October 2019.
+The Ethiopian Academy of Sciences and INGSA were pleased to co-host a series of science advice workshops in Addis Ababa, Ethiopia from the 28th to the 31st of October 2019.

-The workshop series is designed for policymakers and scientists living or working in North Eastern Africa to enhance capacities in embedding evidence in policymaking at all levels of government.
+The workshop series was designed for policymakers and scientists living or working in North Eastern Africa to enhance capacities in embedding evidence in policymaking at all levels of government.

 |28-29 Oct||A one and a half day science advice workshop with policymakers and select researchers and scientists|